romain-jacotin/quic/TCP.md

  certain tests on the sequence and acknowledgment numbers in the segments to verify their acceptability.

-* The sender of data keeps track of the next sequence number to use in the variable SND.NXT.
+* The sender of data keeps track of the next sequence number to use in the variable __SND.NXT__
-* The receiver of data keeps track of the next sequence number to expect in the variable RCV.NXT.
+* The receiver of data keeps track of the next sequence number to expect in the variable __RCV.NXT__
-* The sender of data keeps track of the oldest unacknowledged sequence number in the variable SND.UNA.
+* The sender of data keeps track of the oldest unacknowledged sequence number in the variable __SND.UNA__
-* If the data flow is momentarily idle and all data sent has been acknowledged then the three variables will be equal.
+* If the data flow is momentarily idle and all data sent has been acknowledged then the three variables will be equal
-* When the sender creates a segment and transmits it the sender advances SND.NXT.
+* When the sender creates a segment and transmits it the sender advances __SND.NXT__
-* When the receiver accepts a segment it advances RCV.NXT and sends an acknowledgment.
+* When the receiver accepts a segment it advances __RCV.NXT__ and sends an acknowledgment
-* When the data sender receives an acknowledgment it advances SND.UNA.
+* When the data sender receives an acknowledgment it advances __SND.UNA__
-* The extent to which the values of these variables differ is a measure of the delay in the communication.
+* The extent to which the values of these variables differ is a measure of the delay in the communication
-* The amount by which the variables are advanced is the length of the data in the segment.
+* The amount by which the variables are advanced is the length of the data in the segment
-* Note that once in the ESTABLISHED state all segments must carry current acknowledgment information.
+* Note that once in the ESTABLISHED state all segments must carry current acknowledgment information
-* The CLOSE user call implies a push function, as does the FIN control flag in an incoming segment.
+* The CLOSE user call implies a push function, as does the FIN control flag in an incoming segment

 ### <A name="retransmissiontimeout"></A> Retransmission Timeout